Employees in small, young firms have roughly 15% higher rates of divorce

 Liability of newness suspended: The survival of multiunit new entrants in U.S. beer wholesaling

 When Liability Becomes Potential

-This paper focuses on an intermediary market segment and examines what happens to incumbents and entrants when there is a surge in the number of potential downstream partners.
-While focusing on two structural constraints, organizational structure and competitive pressure, I build off of the fact that in the past thirty years in the U.S. beer industry, as the number of beer producers (i.e. brewers) proliferated, their intermediaries (i.e. wholesalers) declined.
-I examine the effect of this evolutionary dynamic and the inter-organizational relationship-level mechanism it induces on the variation in survival chances of different forms of establishments in the wholesaling industry.
-I use restricted-access economic microdata from the Longitudinal Business Database (1983-2013).
-I find that multi-unit entrants have better survival chances than industry incumbents, an effect I term ‘the potential of newness’.
-Furthermore, I show that survival benefits especially accrue to these newcomers in areas with competition-laden history and where the industry experiences shakeouts.
-I explain this counterintuitive finding via a social mechanism: in dynamic market contexts, it is easier to create entirely new market ties than change old, socially embedded ones.
+This paper focuses on an intermediary market segment and examines what happens to its incumbents and new entrants when there is a surge in the number of potential upstream partners.
+In the past thirty years in the U.S. beer industry, as the number of beer producers (i.e., brewers) proliferated, their intermediaries (i.e., wholesaler distributors) declined.
+This paper examines how under these conditions, two constraints, operating unit structure and historical competitive pressure effect the survival chances of new entrants and incumbent establishments.
+I use data on the population of U.S. beer distributors from the Longitudinal Business Database (1983–2013) and find that multiunit new entrants have better survival chances than multiunit incumbents.
+Furthermore, they are more likely to survive in areas where historical competitive pressure is high.
+I explain this finding via a social mechanism and show that in dynamic market contexts it is easier to create entirely new market ties than to change the old, socially embedded ones.

 The spatial factor in craft brewer firm strategies

 "The Beer We Brew": how the competitive landscape influences firms' product strategy